 Wisconsin is the first state in the nation to mandate livestock premises registration.
 We have a public-private partnership with the Wisconsin Livestock Identification Consortium (WLIC), that developed the necessary computer software over about five years.
-WLIC was already registering premises voluntarily when a BSE-infected Washington State dairy cow was discovered in December 2003, prompting the U.S. Department of Agriculture to put premises and livestock identification on a fast track.
+WLIC was already registering premises voluntarily when a BSE-infected dairy cow was discovered in another state in December 2003, prompting the U.S. Department of Agriculture to put premises and livestock identification on a fast track.
 In early 2004, the Wisconsin Legislature passed a law mandating premises legislation.

-Livestock premises registration means that any location where livestock congregate - family farm, hobby farm, backyard poultry flocks, veterinary clinics, markets, livestock feedlots, livestock dealers and haulers - provides to a central database an address, contact person and list of species.
+Livestock premises registration means that any location where livestock congregate — family farm, hobby farm, backyard poultry flocks, veterinary clinics, markets, livestock feedlots, livestock dealers and haulers — provides to a central database an address, contact person, and list of species.
 The location gets a unique number.
-Our goal is to be able to trace livestock movements within 48 hours in case of an animal disease outbreak, so we can find where an infection originated and what animals have been exposed.
+Our goal is to be able to trace livestock movements within 48 hours in case of an animal disease outbreak, to find where an infection originated and what animals have been exposed.

 What is premises registration and why is it important?

 Premises registration is a way to locate where livestock or dead animals are kept or congregated.
 Premises are listed in a computerized database with information about what species of animals are kept at any location.
 Each premises is assigned a number that remains with the location.

 Premises registration allows for much faster traces when there is an outbreak of an animal disease or an animal-borne human disease.
 If we know where susceptible animals are located, we can control the disease more quickly.
 Premises registration is not individual animal identification.